SHAKIB2000/WEBRTC-Project/README.md

 The purpose of this document is to provide a comprehensive overview of the system architecture, components and features of a one-to-one video calling platform developed using WebRTC and ASP.NET.

 1.2 Scope
-This document covers the technical aspects of the video calling platform, including the system architecture, key components, data flow, and communication protocols.
+This document covers the technical aspects of the video calling platform, including the system architecture, key components, and communication protocols.

 # 2. System Overview
 2.1 System architecture
 The system follows a client-server architecture and uses WebRTC for real-time communication between clients.
-The server is implemented in ASP.NET, provides signaling and other necessary services.
+The server is implemented in ASP.NET and provides signaling and other necessary services.

 2.2 Key Components
 WebRTC Library: Used for real-time communication between clients.